mihirchronicles/mihirchronicles.github.io/content/bookshelf/richer-wiser-happier.md

 - Fragility comes in many forms.
 - The ideal amount to give your kids is enough so they can do anything, but not so much that they can do nothing.
 - Templeton, Soros, and Buffett share “the willingness to be lonely, the willingness to take a position that others don’t think is too bright.
 They have an inner conviction that a lot of people do not have.”– Michael Lipper
 - A necessary characteristic of great investors is that they can’t be overly influenced by what other people think.
 The easiest way not to be overly influenced by what other people think is not to be that aware of what they think.
-If you don’t really notice that and don’t really care about what other people think, that will make it easier to be a great investor. - Chris Davis
+If you don’t really notice that and don’t really care about what other people think, that will make it easier to be a great investor. – Chris Davis
-- If you’re even a slightly above average investor who spends less than you earn, over a lifetime you cannot help but get very wealthy. - Buffett
+- If you’re even a slightly above average investor who spends less than you earn, over a lifetime you cannot help but get very wealthy. – Buffett
-- You don’t have to swing at everything-you can wait for your pitch.
-The problem when you’re a money manager is that your fans keep yelling, ‘Swing, you bum!’ - Warren Buffett
+- You don’t have to swing at everything – you can wait for your pitch.
+The problem when you’re a money manager is that your fans keep yelling, ‘Swing, you bum!’ – Warren Buffett
 - We, and our judgment, and all mortal things go on flowing and rolling unceasingly.
-Thus nothing certain can be established about one thing by another, both the judging and the judged being in continual change. - Michel De Montaigne
+Thus nothing certain can be established about one thing by another, both the judging and the judged being in continual change. – Michel De Montaigne
-- The art of being wise is the art of knowing what to overlook. - William James
+- The art of being wise is the art of knowing what to overlook. – William James
 - To attain knowledge, add things every day.
-To attain wisdom, subtract things every day. - Lao-tzu
+To attain wisdom, subtract things every day. – Lao-tzu
 - Uncertainty compels diversification.
 Diversification is and always has been the first tenet of the Prudent Man Rule of Investing....In sub-Saharan Africa, for centuries, people believed cattle were the safest repository of wealth.
-That was until the great drought came along. - Barton Biggs
+That was until the great drought came along. – Barton Biggs
-- The stock market is a sadistic, contrary, changeable beast and nothing is forever. - Barton Biggs
+- The stock market is a sadistic, contrary, changeable beast and nothing is forever. – Barton Biggs
 - The crucial question is whether the investor will, in fact, hold on.
 The problem is not in the market, but in ourselves, our perceptions, and our reactions to our perceptions.
-This is why it is so important for each client to develop a realistic knowledge of his own and/or his organization’s tolerance for market fluctuations. - Charles Ellis
+This is why it is so important for each client to develop a realistic knowledge of his own and/or his organization’s tolerance for market fluctuations. – Charles Ellis
-- The only thing we can really count on in this uncertain world is human unreliability itself. - Garrett Harden
+- The only thing we can really count on in this uncertain world is human unreliability itself. – Garrett Harden
 - It struck me that we should think small, not big, and adopt a philosophy of continuous improvement through the aggregation of marginal gains.
-Forget about perfection; focus on progression, and compound the improvements. - Sir David Brailsford, coach of the British cycling team
+Forget about perfection; focus on progression, and compound the improvements. – Sir David Brailsford, coach of the British cycling team